 Lac in the Parc Patrice Dominguez – in Les Contamines (40 mins drive away);

 Lac de l’Etape – a small lake at altitude, also in Les Contamines (access either by téléphérique – check opening hours – or on foot!);

 Swimming further afield (swimming pools)

-There are also public swimming pools in St Gervais, Megève (Palais des Sports), Marlioz (Passy) and Sallanches au Pays du Mont Blanc.
+There are also public swimming pools in Saint-Gervais-les-Bains, Megève (in Le Palais), Marlioz (Passy) and Sallanches au Pays du Mont-Blanc.

 Hotel Pools and Spas